sigopt/sigopt-examples/reinforcement-learning/README.md

 This example uses SigOpt to tune a Deep Q-Network (DQN) to solve a reinforcement learning problem using OpenAI's gym simulation environments.

+More details about this example can be found in [the associated blog post](http://blog.sigopt.com/post/154251615358/sigopt-for-ml-using-bayesian-optimization-for-reinforcement-learning).

 ## Setup

 1. `git clone https://github.com/sigopt/sigopt-examples.git`